All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 Lawns grow more slowly in winter but still need mowing, as this allows for better photosynthesis and food supply.

-As a rough guide, you'll only need to mow your lawn every few weeks during winter depending on your turf variety and location.
+As a rough guide, you'll only need to bring your lawn mower out every few weeks during winter, depending on your turf variety, location and the look of your grass blade.

-Being aware of what pests may target your a lawn with your soil and grass type will keep you one step ahead of the game and better equipped to deal with any uninvited guests.
+Being aware of what pests may target your lawn with your soil and grass type will keep you one step ahead of the game and better equipped to deal with any uninvited guests.
+Plus, knowing which pests circulate your garden will allow you to maintain your lawn regularly throughout the year.

 Some bugs feed on the upper surface of the lawn, while others live off the roots and are better treated with insecticides washed deep down into the turf.

-Over-use of inappropriate pesticides is not only expensive, it's bad for the environment.
+Over-use of inappropriate pesticides is not only expensive, but it's also bad for the environment.

 8. Lawn colourant is a sneaky trick that works wonders to make your lawn look good

-If you need your property to look its best when your lawn isn't, try a 'lawn paint', like Colour Guard, now on sale at All Green.
+If you need your property to look its best when your lawn isn't, try a lawn paint, like Colour Guard, now for sale at All Green.
 Visit us in-store for advice on how best to use this product.

-It's an instant way to restore the natural green colour of grass, and can also reduce watering needs during droughts and water restrictions.
+It's an instant way to restore the natural green colour of grass while reducing watering needs during droughts and water restrictions.

-Choose a product that is safe for the environment, pets and people, works in extreme of heat, cold and frost and won't run or stain once absorbed into the grass.
+Choose a product that is safe for the environment, works in extreme weather conditions, and won't run or stain your grass.

 Related articles